 - DO NOT operate the gate opener unless the gate is in full view and free from objects such as cars and children/people.
 Make sure that the gate has finished moving before entering or leaving the driveway. - Do not allow children to play with gate controls or transmitters. - In order for the NeoSlider[TM] to sense an object obstructing the gateway, some force must be exerted on the object.
 As a result the object, gate and/or person may suffer damage or injury. - Regularly check to make sure that the Safety Obstruction Force is working correctly, and is tested and set as per Section 12 of this manual.
 Failure to follow these instructions could result in serious personal injury and/or property damage.
-This test must be repeated at regular intervals and the necessary adjustments made as required. - If using a key switch, keypad or any device that can operate the gate opener, make sure it is in a location where the gateway is visible, but out of the reach of children at a height of at least 1.5m. - For ADDITIONAL SAFETY protection we STRONGLY recommend the fitting of a Photo Electric (Safety) Beam.
-In most countries Safety Beams are mandatory on all gates fitted with automatic openers. - Ensure the gate(s) is in good working order.
-Faulty gates must be repaired by a qualified technician prior to NeoSliderTM installation. - Make sure that the gate is fully closed before leaving the driveway. - Keep hands and loose clothing clear of gate at all times - Keep clear of gate during operation as severe lacerations can occur on sharp edges of gate.
+This test must be repeated at regular intervals and the necessary adjustments made as - If using a key switch, keypad or any device that can operate the gate opener, make sure it is in a location where the gateway is visible, but out of the reach of children at a height of at least 1.5m. - For ADDITIONAL SAFETY protection we STRONGLY recommend the fitting of a Photo Electric (Safety) Beam.
+In most countries Safety Beams are mandatory on all gates fitted with automatic openers.

+Ensure the gate(s) is in good working order.
+Faulty gates must be repaired by a qualified technician prior to NeoSliderTM installation.
+Make sure that the gate is fully closed before leaving the driveway.